-(1) Represents grant date fair value for awards of 400 shares (\$71.69 per share) of restricted stock made to each of the above noted Trustees during 2021 pursuant to our 2007 Amended and Restated Restricted Stock Plan.
-These awards are scheduled to vest in June, 2023 on the second anniversary of the grant date.
-Dividends declared by us will be deferred and accumulated prior to vesting and paid in the aggregate on the vesting date, on the shares that ultimately vest.

-Consists of dividends paid or accrued on unvested restricted stock.
+- Amounts represent grant date fair value for awards of 598 shares (\$48.48 per share) of restricted stock made to each of Mses.
+Capozzalo and Guzman, and Messrs.
+Domb, McCadden, Marc Miller and Morey on June 7, 2023.
+All shares of restricted stock, which are scheduled to vest on the second anniversary of the grant date, were made pursuant to our 2007 Amended and Restated Restricted Stock Plan.
+Dividends declared by us with respect to these shares will be deferred and accumulated prior to vesting and paid in the aggregate on the vesting date, on the shares that ultimately vest.
+Consists of dividends accrued on unvested restricted stock. - Independent Trustee - Non-management, non-Independent Trustee